choderalab/neutromeratio/README.md

 The forward/reverse work distribution of 60 protocol trials is:

 ![work_hist_molDWRow_590_NCMC](https://user-images.githubusercontent.com/31651017/63469829-7382af80-c46b-11e9-9bef-b57a4dc6b51c.png)
+Bar estimate of the work: -0.33 kcal/mol with stddev: 0.11 kcal/mol.
+Seperate QM calculations of the same molecule using orca, aug-cc-pVTZ/B3LYP resulted in a reference energy difference of -3.36 kcal/mol.

 The cummulative standard deviation over the NCMC protocol for 60 runs: